Skidmore College Outdoor Orientation Program (SCOOP)

 Go rock climbing with experienced guides and whitewater rafting down the Hudson River.
 You will be spending your nights at Camp Fowler in a lean-to as well as tents.
 Tents provided; you will need to bring a sleeping bag and pillow.

-SCOOP Adventure Challenge (lodging) FULL
+SCOOP Adventure Challenge (lodging)

 Experience ropes courses as well as kayaking, canoeing and swimming in the private beautiful Speculator Lake as well as whitewater rafting.
 You will be spending your nights at Camp Fowler in cabins with bunks; you will need to bring a sleeping bag and pillow.